danquack/puppetserver-docker/README.md

 # Dockerized Puppet
 This module was designed to provide the ability to validate and lint test puppet code.
-Utilizing environment variables, this will allow you to install multiple versions of puppet to test your code.
+Utilizing environment variables, this will allow you to install multiple versions of puppet on a given host, which can be utilized in your CICD pipeline to test your code.
 By default at runtime puppet will install version 5.5.6, unless other wise specified.
 See examples below.

 ## Build
 ```